Shipping Demand

 External Factors

-External factors that affects demand for seaborne trade include:
+External factors can quickly change demand for seaborne trade.
+These include:

 • Natural phenomena